Bill Prady: Personal life

 Prady is Jewish and is on the autism spectrum.

-Prady was one of 135 candidates who ran for Governor of California in the 2003 recall election, receiving 474 votes, tying him for 111th place.
+Prady was one of 135 candidates who ran for Governor of California in the 2003 recall election, running as a Democrat, and receiving 474 votes, tying him for 111th place.

 In 2010, Prady was given honorary membership in the Royal Canadian Institute for the Advancement of Science.
 In 2013, Prady was awarded NASA's Exceptional Public Achievement Medal.
 He has served as a trustee of the Humanitas Prize "New Voices" program.
 In 2022, he was awarded the degree of Doctor of Humane Letters honoris causa by Wayne State University.

 In 2020, Prady made a cameo appearance in Bill & Ted Face the Music.